- 1 Cryptocurrencies are decentralized, self-regulated digital currencies whose price is determined by sheer demand and supply.

-Considering the regulations stated above, how can we, individuals and companies, operate within the law?
-What legal measures do companies need to adapt to protect their interests and that of their investors?
-Here we lay out some viable solutions.
+Considering the abovementioned regulations, how can individuals and companies operate within the law?
+What legal measures do companies need to adapt to protect their interests and those of their investors?
+Here, we lay out some viable solutions.

 Keep an eye out for new cryptocurrency regulations.
 With the rapid evolution of cryptocurrencies, laws will undoubtedly change and adapt quickly to the current landscape.
 Companies must know how laws affect their performance.
 Professionals support their team — lawyers and tax experts, to mention a few — who can understand and implement such regulations.

 Bear in mind that laws are issued on a national level.
 Therefore, transactions will abide by different legislations.
 Stay tuned to regulations set worldwide.